noseka1/noseka1.github.io/source/_posts/2017-07-20-first-look-at-the-key-value-store-in-consul.markdown

 By the way, Consul doesn't impose any restrictions on what kind of data you may store.
 Only the size of the data is limited to 512KB of data per key.
 It's up to your application, what data format you choose to use.
 For example, you can decide to store numbers, strings, JSON-formatted data or arbitrary binary data.
 For instance, when designing a centralized configuration management solution for your application, you have the flexibility of storing individual configuration options as key-value pairs or decide to save entire configuration files as values in Consul.

-To replace the value, simply put an new value in Consul under the existing key:
+To replace the value, simply put a new value in Consul under the existing key:

 {% codeblock lang:sh %}
 $ ./consul kv put foo bar
 Success!
 Data written to: foo
 {% endcodeblock %}

-The value has been successfully updated as we can tell:
+The value has been successfully updated as we can see:

 {% codeblock lang:sh %}
 $ ./consul kv get foo